WoditorTrans2000/WoditorTranslationGallery/README.md

 The version of the dll being translated and from the latest folder is 3.618.

-🇧🇷 pt-BR - (Em progresso) Sendo feito por mim.
+🇧🇷 pt-BR - (Feito) Sendo feito por mim.

 MENU - [##########] 100%